paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 1. Disabled validators remain in the active validator set but have some limited permissions.
 1. Disabled validators can get re-elected.
 1. Disabled validators can participate in approval checking.
-1. Disabled validators can participate in GRANDPA, but equivocations cause disablement.
+1. Disabled validators can participate in GRANDPA/BEEFY, but equivocations cause disablement.
 1. Disabled validators cannot author blocks.
 1. Disabled validators cannot back candidates.
 1. Disabled validators cannot initiate disputes, but their votes are still counted if a dispute occurs.
 1. Disabled validators making dispute statements no-show in approval checking.

-Having the above elements allows us to simplify the current staking & slashing design:
-- No automatic chilling of validators.
-- No force new era logic.
-- No slashing spans

 </br></br></br>